 Ross Feller Casey, one of the nation's premier medical malpractice law firms, has won an astonishing $1 billion on behalf of its clients in just the last five years alone.
 That includes numerous record-setting, multimillion-dollar recoveries in cases involving the failure to prevent, diagnose, and timely treat hospital infections.

 On any given day, one in 25 hospital patients has at least one infection that they acquired while receiving treatment at a hospital, a recent survey by the Centers for Disease Control and Prevention found.
 And each year, an estimated 75,000 patients die in U.S. hospitals as a result of those infections.

-While the rate of hospital-acquired infections has declined in recent years, the exposure to the bacterium and viruses that cause the problem are still too often the result of negligence on the part of the medical institution.
+While the rate of hospital-acquired infections, sometimes called healthcare-associated infections or healthcare-acquired infections, has declined in recent years, the exposure to the bacterium and viruses that cause the problem are still too often the result of negligence on the part of the medical institution.

-Hospital-acquired infections, also known as nosocomial infections, are caused in part because hospital patients – many of whom have compromised immune systems – are in close proximity to one another.
-But in many cases, patients are allowed to encounter bacteria, fungi, parasites and viruses because medical staff do not follow proper procedures, including disinfection protocols.
+Hospital-acquired infections are caused in part because hospital patients – many of whom have compromised immune systems – are close to one another.
+But in many cases, patients are allowed to encounter bacteria, fungi, parasites, and viruses, because the healthcare providers do not follow proper procedures, including disinfection protocols.

-As with all our cases, we operate on a contingency basis, so there will never be a cost to you unless a financial recovery is made in your case.
+Every hospital-acquired infection lawsuit is handled on a contingency basis, so there are no costs to you until a financial recovery is made for your case.